Ntsekees/Nahaiwa/grammar/src/morphology/roles/determinacy.md

 └─
 ```
 This sentences means the same as ⟪Ikïyéwa qoıtʼenïpákı⟫ (using the ⟪oı⟫ subordinator), but unlike that latter, it does not open a subordinate clause.

+For all noun roles, with the exception of the Discourse Pendent role, the Abstract Property can also be expressed as glottalization of the noun role consonant. ⟪qʼenïpákı⟫ means therefore the same as ⟪qoyenïpákı⟫.

 ## Scope prefixes